Small Fiberglass Travel Trailers

 Wingamm

 Wingamm are an Italian RV manufacturer that produce motorhomes and caravans.
-They’ve got a small, yet stylish ‘Rookie’ that is their smallest caravan at 16’4”, or the RookieL which is 19’6”.
+They’ve got a small, yet stylish Rookie 3.5 & Rookie Cross which are both 16’4”, and the RookieL which is 19’6”.

 Questions about fiberglass travel trailers